 “What is important is seldom urgent and what is urgent is seldom important.” ~ Dwight D. Eisenhower

 Eisenhower was renown for delegating as many of his tasks as he could, and he often assessed urgency and importance before making decisions.
 I have seen many variations of the Eisenhower Matrix.
-So in full disclosure, this is how I have been taught, used and taught others on the matrix.
-It may not be the same as other capable coaches and teachers.
-So this is my take, as well as most of my mentors over time.
+So, in full disclosure, this is how I have been taught, used and taught others on the matrix.
+It may not be the same as other capable executives and teachers.

 Using a simple grid, The Eisenhower Matrix defines tasks according to their importance and urgency: